-One of the best ways to avoid the costs of moving and add value to your home at the same time is through an extension.
+One of the best ways to add value to your home is by adding space.

 But undertaking major work like this requires a great deal of thought and many homeowners simply don't know where to start.

 In this guide, we’ll explore everything you need to know about building an extension…

 Building an extension: Where to start